Let’s face it…attracting new patients to your practice can become a huge, overwhelming challenge.

 9: Update Directory Listings for a Consistent Online Footprint

-Online directories such as HealthGrades, Vitals, Wellness, RateMDS and others have always been somewhat important healthcare marketing, but now they are very important, and up-to-date listings on these and other websites should be a serious component of any successful new patient attraction plan.
+Online directories such as HealthGrades, Vitals, Wellness, RateMDS and others have always been somewhat important for healthcare marketing, but now they are very important, and up-to-date listings on these and other websites should be a serious component of any successful new patient attraction plan.

 Why are directories so important?
 It’s twofold: